connorrothschild/v3/content/posts/do-something-else.md

 **Technical graduates**:

 1. Big tech (FAANG, etc.)
-3. Something else (startup, civic tech, government, etc.)
+3. Something else (startup, civic tech, etc.)

 Is it reductive to categorize *all jobs* into these four categories?
 Check my LinkedIn feed, and you'll realize that enough graduates pursue the first option from each group (big consulting/big tech) that other jobs almost seem like an afterthought.
 (Apparently, [~40% of Harvard grads](https://medium.com/s/story/a-culture-of-prestige-98c8671ceade) and [~29% of Yale grads](https://yaledailynews.com/blog/2019/11/01/mckinsey-and-the-fig-tree/) go into finance or consulting after college.)

 Of course, these sets of options mirror one another.
-Most students who aren't set on pursuing a JD, PhD, or MD will ask themselves whether they want to pursue the safe, well-paying, "big" option after graduating, or pursue something else.
+Most students who aren't set on a JD, PhD, or MD will ask themselves whether they want to pursue the safe, well-paying, "big" option after graduating, or something else.

 When they do choose, there's not much enthusiasm—it's a tradeoff.
 These bigger companies offer alluring signing bonuses, prestige, and exorbitant salaries.
 In return, they ask you to put up with longer-than-usual hours and more monotonous work.